-Tank car design has a major effect on conditional probability of release given that a car is derailed in an accident and the probabilities developed by Treichel et al. (26) were used to determine R. Release probability is also affected by train accident speed (27).
-In the analyses presented here, the average speed implicit in Treichel et al's statistics was assumed when calculating tank car performance.
-This has the effect of underestimating risk on track segments whose average speed is higher than the average implicit in Treichel et al, and over-estimating risk on segments with lower than average speeds.
-Ultimately, route-specific estimates of risk should take speed into account when calculating R, but robust statistics needed to properly account for this effect are not presently available.
+Tank car design has a major effect on conditional probability of release given that a car is derailed in an accident, and the probabilities developed by Treichel et al. were used to determine R (26).
+Release probability is also affected by train accident speed (27).
+In the analyses presented here, the average speed implicit in the statistics of Treichel et al. was assumed when calculating tank car performance.
+That has the effect of underestimating risk on track segments whose average speed is higher than the average implicit in Treichel et al. and overestimating risk on segments with lower than average speeds.
+Ultimately, route-specific estimates of risk should take speed into account when R is calculated, but robust statistics needed to properly account for this effect are not presently available.
 This limitation does not interfere with the objectives of this paper.
 The study involved multiple car types with different design features, thus the aggregated conditional probability, R', was computed using the weighted mean of the different car types' conditional probabilities.

-The consequence, C, is the impact of the release and is generally affected by the characteristics of the product (e.g. its toxicity and reactivity), the atmospheric conditions and the proximity of people to the spill.
-In this study, the consequence is expressed as the number of persons who might be evacuated or sheltered in place due to a release, based on the recommendations in the U.S. DOT Emergency Response Guidebook (ERG) (28, 29, 30).
-The consequence here equals the affected area, A, - the minimum area where the U.S. DOT recommends that people be evacuated or sheltered in place in a hazardous materials release incident, multiplied by the average population density in the affected area, D. In many cases, the consideration of multiple release scenarios may be necessary; however, for the material studied here, only a single release scenario was analyzed.
+The consequence, C, is the impact of the release and is generally affected by the characteristics of the product (e.g., its toxicity and reactivity), atmospheric conditions, and proximity of people to the spill.
+In this study the consequence is expressed as the number of persons who might be evacuated or sheltered in place as a result of a release based on the recommendations in the U.S. Department of Transportation Emergency Response Guidebook (ERG) (28-30).
+The consequence here equals the affected area, A, which is defined as the minimum area in which the U.S. Department of Transportation recommends that people be evacuated or sheltered in place in a hazardous materials release incident, multiplied by the average population density in the affected area, D. For some materials, consideration of multiple release scenarios may be necessary; however, for the product studied here, only a single release scenario was analyzed.

 Lane segments correspond to the rail links in the railroad network data layer in the GIS database (20).
-Each link (segment) has a unique link ID assigned by the FRA within the rail network.
-For the shipment lane comprising n segments, Eq.
-(1) can be rewritten as:
+Each link (segment) has a unique link ID assigned by the FRA in the rail network.
+For the shipment lane comprising n segments, Equation 1 can be rewritten as

-Total Annual Risk,

-$$S = V R' A \sum{i=1}^{n} Z_i L_i D_i$$
+$$S = VR'A\sum{i=1}^{n} Z_i L_i D_i$$ (2)

-(2)

-where V: annual shipments (carloads)

-- R': aggregated conditional probability of release given that a tank car derails - A: affected area per the U.S. DOT ERG Guidebook recommendation - Z_i : accident rate associated with lane segment i - L_i : length of lane segment i - D_i: average population density along lane segment i - n: total number of segments in the shipment lane
+V =annual shipments (carloads),

+R' = aggregated conditional probability of release given that a tank car derails,

+A = affected area per U.S. Department of Transportation ERG recommendation,

+Z_i = accident rate associated with lane segment i,

+L_i = length of lane segment i,

+D_i = average population density along lane segment i, and

+n = total number of segments in shipment lane.

 Different levels of analysis can be considered depending on the degree of precision required.
 That is, accident rate and population density may be accounted for at the route level or the lane segment level.
-The model formulation in this paper considers lane segment-specific parameters in the risk analysis.
-The diagram in Figure 1 provides an overview of the principal input factors and the relationship between factors affecting hazardous material transportation risk, and summarizes the risk analysis framework for this study.
+The model formulation in this paper considers lane-segment-specific parameters in the risk analysis.
+The diagram in Figure 1 provides an overview of the principal input factors and the relationship between factors affecting hazardous material transportation risk and summarizes the risk analysis framework for this study.